matteosaponati/matteosaponati.github.io/_pages/research-synthetic-pretrain-very-small-models.md

   </div>
   <br>

   Synthetic data is becoming a central part of modern language-model pretraining.
-Beyond simply adding more text, it gives us control over the training signal: we can rewrite examples to expose hidden reasoning steps, add missing context, and make dependencies easier for an autoregressive learner to recover.
+Beyond simply adding more text, it gives me control over the training signal: I can rewrite examples to expose hidden reasoning steps, add missing context, and make dependencies easier for an autoregressive learner to recover.

   <br><br>
   The hypothesis here is simple.
 If math-heavy data is rewritten into more explicit, reasoning-friendly trajectories, then each token should carry more useful supervision.
 This should matter especially for very small models, where every token and every parameter has to work harder.

   <br><br>
-  We test three data transformations:
+  I test three data transformations:
   <br>
   1. <strong>TPT</strong>, which adds explicit thought-process structure.
   <br>